aacontreras20/acontreras20/25-flask-apache/README.md

 1. Verify apache is working by visiting servers public ip address in browser `http://your_server_ip`

 2. Install and enable mod_wsgi to enable Apache to serve Flask applications
-- to Install run `sudo apt-get install libapache2-mod-wsgi python-dev`
+- to Install run `sudo apt-get install libapache2-mod-wsgi-py3`
 - to enable run `sudo a2enmod wsgi`